gicentre/litvis/examples/airPollution.md

 import VegaLite exposing (..)
 ```

-_LitVis note: This is an example of some literate visualization we might use to think about a 'Socratic dialogue' schema to encourage design justicication.
+> LitVis note: This is an example of some literate visualization we might use to think about a 'Socratic dialogue' schema to encourage design justicication.
-The narrative form of Socratic dialogue is an imaginary conversation between two people, one, often playing the 'simple man' (Socrates) querying the 'wise man'.
+> The narrative form of Socratic dialogue is an imaginary conversation between two people, one, often playing the 'simple man' (Socrates) querying the 'wise man'.
-Currently blocks are styled with css classes referencing a custom stylesheet in the frontmatter, but we might consider how a schema could be used to in associated with a generated template litvis document with the headings defined._

 # London Air Pollution